madronalabs/madronalib/examples/vst/README.md

 Download the VST3 SDK from Steinberg.

+You'll also need to download the CoreAudio SDK from Apple.
+It's easiest if you put the CoreAudio SDK in a directory next to the VST SDK---this way the VST SDK should find it automatically.
+The version of the CoreAudio SDK you want comes in a folder "CoreAudio" and has four subfolders: AudioCodecs, AudioFile, AudioUnits and PublicUtility.
+A current link: https://developer.apple.com/library/archive/samplecode/CoreAudioUtilityClasses/CoreAudioUtilityClasses.zip

 To make the VST and AU plugins, first create an XCode project for MacOS using cmake:

 - mkdir build